 What about travel and holidays?

-International travel has also resumed for people in England, Scotland and Wales.
-You can visit countries on the government’s ‘green list’ without having to quarantine upon return, though you will need to take Covid-19 tests.
+International travel has also resumed for every UK nation.
+You can visit countries on the government’s green list without having to quarantine upon return, although you will need to take Covid-19 tests.

-(Originally published 23 June 2020 and regularly updated since to reflect changes to the guidelines.
-Last updated 17 May 2021.)
+Originally published 23 June 2020 and regularly updated since to reflect changes to the guidelines.
+Last updated 19 July 2021.